-RSI is a technical metric that measures momentum and helps indicate if an equity is overbought or oversold.
+RSI is a technical metric based on recent historical performance that measures momentum and can help identify if a security is overbought or oversold.

 There are 2 steps to calculate RSI.
 First we must calculate the Relative Strength of a security using historical performance.

 Relative Strength = (Avg. of N day's Closes Up) / (Avg. of N day's Closes Down)

 RSI = 100 - (100 / 1 + Relative Strength)

 Convention states that when a stock has an